Pixel 5, Chromecast with Google TV, Nest Audio: Everything Google just announced

-Last week Amazon dropped its annual armada of new products on us -- now it's Google's turn.
-The company's Launch Night In stream Wednesday followed its unveiling of the Pixel 4A budget phone in August.
-That event confirmed the existence of its next flagship phone, the Pixel 5, and the Pixel 4A 5G.
-They were launched yesterday, along with a new Chromecast and a new Nest-branded smart speaker, the Nest Audio.
+Google's big Launch Night In event Wednesday was the latest in a flurry of September tech announcements.
+The virtual event, which saw the unveiling of the Pixel 5 and Google's first entry into the 5G space, followed its unveiling of the Pixel 4A budget phone in August.
+That event confirmed the existence of Google's next flagship phone, the Pixel 5, and the Pixel 4A 5G.
+Both new phones were launched at Google's September event, along with a new Chromecast and a new Nest-branded smart speaker, the Nest Audio.
 There were few surprises, however, other than the Hold for Me phone feature, which puts those awful you're-on-hold-forever calls in Google Assistant's hands.

 The Pixel 5 announcement, as with Google's previous flagship phones, has been leakier than ancient plumbing (or perhaps, as CNET's Lynn La suspects, the "leaks" are part of Google's marketing strategy).